asdfjkl/ArdEBoard/README.md

 # ArdEBoard with reed switches

 Before I've created a board based on reed-switches and magnets glued under every chess piece.
-Building it is however more complex and expensive, and due to issues w
+Building it is however more complex and expensive, and due to issues with man-machine interaction (e.g. how to recover if you accidently knock over some or all pieces) I abandoned that approach.

 ![ArdEBoard](https://raw.githubusercontent.com/asdfjkl/ArdEBoard/main/board_final.jpg)